tosfaq/deep-object-reid/README.md

 ```bash
 python tools/main.py --config-file configs/EfficientNetV2_small_gcn.yml --gpu-num 1 custom_datasets.roots "['<data_root>/train.json', '<data_root>/train.json']" data.save_dir <work_dir>
 ```
+You can also run estimation of the optimal learning rate value prior to training.
+To anable this step, append `lr_finder.enable True` to the previous command.

 ## How to run evaluation
 After training is done in the working directory will appear weights of the trained model: